demantz/RFAnalyzer/docs/settings.md

 this UI element.
 The label is located in the upper left gap of the border of each UI element.

+## Reverse Tuning Wheel

+This checkbox allows you to reverse the direction in which the tuning wheel moves the channel indicator.
+The default (disabled) is that a swipe to the left on the tuning wheel also moves the channel to the left (i.e. decreasing the frequency).
+However, a physical tuning wheel on an old radio did actually work the other way around which can be enabled with this setting.
+Choose which behavior feels better or more natural for you.

 ## Control Drawer Alignment (Landscape)

 The Control Drawer is accessible on the side of the screen when the device is